Allowing data scientists and teams the ability to track, compare, explain, reproduce ML experiments.

 There are several substantial benefits to leveraging pre-trained models:

-Advances within the NLP space have also encouraged the use of pre-trained language models like GPT and GPT-2
+Advances within the NLP space have also encouraged the use of pre-trained language models like GPT and GPT-2, AllenNLP’s ELMo, Google’s BERT, and Sebastian Ruder and Jeremy Howard’s ULMFiT (for an excellent over of these models, see this TOPBOTs post).

 One common technique for leveraging pretrained models is feature extraction, where you’re retrieving intermediate representations produced by the pretrained model and using those representations as inputs for a new model.
 These final fully-connected layers are generally assumed to capture information that is relevant for solving a new task.